Need a Private Tutor?

 Self-employed tutors can deduct business expenses from their taxable profit in order to reduce how much tax they pay.
 This is called setting expenses ‘off-tax’ and a full list of items that qualify as business expenses can be found on the

 HMRC website.
 Don’t forget to keep your receipts!
-Stage 4: Decide on any variations on your Rate Tutoring is competitive, so why not make an offer that no one can refuse?
+Stage 4: Decide on Variations in your Tutor Rates Tutoring is competitive, so why not make an offer that no one can refuse?

 You’ve looked at the competition, considered your experience, set a rate, and made sure the figures add up.
 Now it’s time to advertise.
 Offering special rates will help you to stand out from the crowd.